 After lunch, my husband went back to the hotel to lie down for a while, as he’d caught a cold.
 I decided to walk around the city and then visit St. Lorenz.
 Although this Evangelical Lutheran church looks like it’s been standing for hundreds of years, it is one of the buildings that was restored post-war.

 The next day, we visited the Nuremberg’s modern art museum, the Neues Museum.
 Despite how often I go to modern art museums, I usually find most modern art…questionable.
-I don’t find anything profound in, say, someone recording themselves doing weird dances and playing it on a loop on an old TV: a “work of art” I’ve seen at least in at least 3 museums now, from 3 different artists.
+I don’t find anything profound in, say, someone recording themselves doing weird dances and playing it on a loop on an old TV: a “work of art” I’ve seen in at least 3 different museums, from 3 different artists.

 The sculpture below, however, did speak to me.
 It is a commentary on how we commodify animals, treating sentient and feeling beings as though they only exist for our use.
 The piece is by Matthias Böhler and Christian Orendt.
 You can read more about it here.

-The Neues Museum also has an extensive collection of furniture and household items from the DDR.
-They have several chairs, vacuums, mixers, signs, and toys on display.
+The Neues Museum also has an extensive collection of furniture and household items from the GDR (German Democratic Republic).
+They have several East German chairs, vacuums, mixers, signs, and toys on display.

 This museum is relatively small, but it’s still one of the better modern art museums I’ve visited.
 It’s also priced just right at around 7 Euro per person to see everything.
 If you’re under the age of 18, it’s free.

 I wanted to do the tour of the jail under the Rathaus (city hall), but all of the tours were sold out by the time we arrived.
 In order to soothe my disappointment, my husband suggested we visit Katzentempel.